plentylife/website/content/natural-currency.md

-Many people have an impression that CEOs of multinational corporations are inherently evil.
+Many people have an impression that CEOs of multinational corporations are inherently *"evil"*.
 That's not the truth.

 CEOs are simply playing by the rules, laws, regulations and fundamentally mechanical properties of money.
 It's a large scale game of Monopoly.
 You don't think your friends are evil, when you play Monopoly and they ask you for